Touching Bullet Speeds

-India has the fourth-largest railway system in the world, lagging behind only US, Russia and China.
+India has the 4th largest railway system in the world, behind only US, Russia and China.

 100% FDI allowed in railway infrastructure under the automatic route.

 Annual Estimated Passengers in 2031

 - $ Bn

 India aims to become Largest green railway network in the world